SSD Reports Wrong Size in Windows? Why and How to Fix it Easily!

 Step 1.
 Right-click "My Computer/This PC" and choose "Properties".

 Step 2.
-Click "Advanced system setting" in the left panel--> "Advanced" in the next mini window--> "Settings" under "Performance".
+To access the performance settings, click on "Advanced system settings" in the left panel, then select "Advanced" from the next mini window, and finally choose "Settings" under the "Performance" tab.

 Step 3.
 In the "Performance Options" windows, locate "Advanced" and click "Change".

 Step 4.
-Locate the drive letter of SSD, deselect "Automatically manage paging file size for all drive", tick "Custom size" and enter the initial size and maximum size, and then click "Set" and "OK".
+To manage the SSD's drive letter, you need to locate it, then deselect the "Automatically manage paging file size for all drive" option, select "Custom size", and enter the initial and maximum sizes, before clicking "Set" and "OK".

 Step 5.
 Finally, reboot your computer.

-If your SSD drive is over 2TB but initialized to be MBR, there is a very strong chance that the SSD reports wrong size.
-That is because the MBR partition style only works with disks up to 2TB in size and cannot recognize the surpassing space.
-The rest space will be shown as unallocated space in Disk Management and you cannot see it in Windows File Explorer.
-So you may find the SSD shows the wrong capacity.
-In this case, you can convert the SSD to GPT, which can support disk beyond 2TB.
-Two methods can finish the conversion.
+If your SSD drive is over 2TB but initialized to be MBR, it's likely that the drive reports the wrong size.
+This is because MBR partition style only works with disks up to 2TB and cannot recognize the surpassing space, showing it as unallocated space in Disk Management and invisible in Windows File Explorer.
+Converting the SSD to GPT, which supports disks beyond 2TB, can resolve this issue, and there are two methods to achieve this conversion.

 Method 1.
 Using Diskpart (data loss)

-First of all, you can make use of DiskPart to convert the SSD reporting wrong capacity to GPT.
-But it can only convert an empty disk to GPT or MBR, so you have to delete all existing partitions, which means you will lose everything on the SSD drive.
-Therefore, please back up files that are important in advance.
+To convert an SSD reporting the wrong capacity to GPT, you can use DiskPart, but be aware that it can only convert an empty disk to GPT or MBR, requiring you to delete all existing partitions, which means you'll lose everything on the drive.
+Therefore, it's essential to back up files that are important beforehand.

 • list disk